davidgvad/Warehouse-Simulator/README.md

 ```
 ## Project Overview

 **Warehouse** is a Java-based simulation tool designed to manage and track the operations of trucks, shipments, and warehouses within a logistics network.
 The simulation models real-world logistics scenarios, allowing users to observe and analyze the efficiency of shipment assignments, truck movements, and warehouse operations.
+P.S.
+All the data structures used were implemented manually by the author.

 ### Key Objectives